codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

 We have done a few improvements to the configuration during this time and one of the changes that I think had a positive impact was to run the CI pipeline on branches and to see the feedback in GitHub.

+*Wait...
+Branches and Continuous integration?!* Yes, branches are a form of delayed integration.
+Be mindful of the tradeoffs.
+Merge to master soon and often.

 Checking the outcome of the build before merging a PR prevented a lot of breakages due to tiny mistakes like forgetting to run the linter or to add a new file.
 Later, once we started automating the update of dependencies (see [Taming dependabot by Christopher Eyre]({{ site.baseurl }}/2019/02/29/taming-dependabot)), the feedback enabled a quicker and safer automation.

 From that experience comes the idea for this post: what is the ideal CI pipeline, for me, at this moment in time?

-## Caveat Emptor

-State of the art does not mean perfect.
-It is just the best thing I know of right now, I fully expect to learn more and look back at this as a good step toward something better.

-Jenkins is the tool I’ve used the most in this space.
-It is very possible that better results can be obtained with different tools but my experience is the limiting factor.

-Branches and Continuous integration?
-Yes, branches are a form of delayed integration.
-Be mindful of the tradeoffs.
-Merge to master soon and often.

 ## Features